-Physiomobility provides a range of conventional physiotherapy treatments for orthopedic and sports injuries, pelvic health dysfunctions and conditions as well as providing vestibular rehabilitation in our clinics in CF Shops at Don Mills.
-As well, we provide orthopaedic and pelvic floor physiotherapy in our clients’ home within a certain area of GTA.
+Physiomobility provides a range of conventional physiotherapy treatments for orthopedic and sports injuries, pelvic health dysfunctions, prenatal & postpartum physiotherapy care, and vestibular rehabilitation in our clinics in CF Shops at Don Mills.
+As well, we provide orthopedic, pelvic floor and vestibular physiotherapy in our clients’ homes within a certain area of GTA.

 Physiotherapy treatments in our clinics include a line up of specialty services that are rarely found all in one place.
 Here’s a summary of our most sought-after therapies: